Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Background

 \section{Background}

 ML including neural networks (NNs) have reached a peak in accuracy.
-Individuals may misinterpret high accuracy as indicating high confidence, based on their intuitive understanding of probabilities.
-In classification problems, a frequent misunderstanding of 'confidence' arises when the probability assigned to a predicted class is mistaken as a true measure of the model's certainty.
-This is misleading because these probability scores, especially in NNs, are typically calculated using the Softmax function, which normalizes outputs to represent class probabilities rather than confidence levels \cite{gal2016dropout}.
+However, confidence estimations (represented by prediction probabilities), are often used to interpret a model's accuracy.
+However, these estimations can be unreliable and prone to variation, leading to doubts about how well they represent true prediction correctness.

-To evaluate confidence or its inverse, uncertainty, it is crucial to recognize that most conventional ML models, including NNs, typically generate deterministic predictions by producing a single output, or point estimate, for a given input \cite{aseeri2021uncertainty}.
-This approach is not able to capture the variability (or in other words uncertainty) in the model's predictions.
+To evaluate variability in confidence estimations, it is crucial to recognize that most conventional ML models, including NNs, typically generate deterministic predictions by producing a single output, or point estimate, for a given input \cite{aseeri2021uncertainty}.
+This deterministic approach fails to capture the variability (or in other words uncertainty) in the model's predictions.

 To illustrate this, consider a neural network \( f \) parameterized by \( \mathbf{w} \), which maps an input \( \mathbf{x} \in \mathcal{X} \) to an output \( y \in \mathcal{Y} \).
 The target output is obtained by optimizing the parameters of the network, such that \( y = f_{\mathbf{w}}(\mathbf{x}) \).
 Rather than relying on point estimation for \( \mathbf{w} \), assigning a probability distribution over the model parameters enables the derivation of a probability distribution for predictions, allowing for the quantifying uncertainty regarding the model's knowledge (referred to as epistemic uncertainty).
 Bayesian inference methods - including Markov chain Monte Carlo (MCMC) \cite{gamerman2006markov}, Variational inference (VI) \cite{graves2011practical}, Monte Carlo dropout (MCD) \cite{gal2016dropout}, Variational Autoencoders (VAE) \cite{kingma2013auto}, Bayes By Backprop (BBB) \cite{fortunato2017bayesian} - are commonly employed to estimate the posterior distribution of the model parameters to achieve this.
 In addition to Bayesian techniques, ensemble learning is another method frequently used to quantify uncertainty.
 In a typical ensemble, each model independently predicts the output for a given input.
 When these models are diverse—built with different architectures, parameters, or trained on various data subsets—they produce probabilistic predictions instead of single-point estimates.
 For further details on uncertainty quantification techniques, interested readers can refer to \cite{abdar2021review}.